 The Prince Liechtenstein vineyard

 was formerly owned by Field Marshal Prince Johann von Liechtenstein (1760-1836).
 The vineyards today comprise nearly ten hectares of vineyards in the Riede Burgegg, which is located in the castle Landsberg built in 1125.
 Here, the varieties Blauer Wildbacher (for the Schilcher

 ), Welschriesling, Traminer, Pinot Gris and Zweigelt cultivated.
 The centerpiece or the best micro-location of the vineyard is the "Fürstenstück".

 The vineyards of the winery on Ottenberg

 cover 26 hectares of vineyards.
-The Lower Ranz Ried is a boiler with soils of marl, graphite and slate, in which the varieties Chardonnay, Sauvignon Blanc, Cabernet Sauvignon, Cabernet Franc, Merlot, Zweigelt, Pinot Blanc and Welschriesling be cultivated.
-In 1989, the German vineyards were planted with completely redesigned southern slope on sandy soils with Chardonnay clones of Californian provenance.
+The Lower Ranz Ried is a boiler layer with soils of marl, graphite and slate mixture, in which the varieties Chardonnay, Sauvignon Blanc, Cabernet Sauvignon, Cabernet Franc, Merlot, Zweigelt, Pinot Blanc and Welschriesling be cultivated.
+In 1989, the German vineyards were planted with completely redesigned southern slopes on sandy soils with Chardonnay clones of Californian provenance.
 In spring 1991, further 3,500 Sauvignon Blanc clones imported from the Loire Valley were added.
-Finally, in 1999, the vineyard followed Zieregg
+Finally, in 1999, the Riede followed Zieregg

 , where on 0,7 hectares approximately 3,000 old vines (~ 45 years) of the varieties Muscat, Sauvignon Blanc, Riesling and Roter Traminer stand.
 These are individually read and vinified according to maturity and then assembled into a cuvée.